top of page

 Understanding E-Money Distributor and Payment Initiation Services

 These days, electronic money distributor and payment initiation service provider (PISs) play bigger roles in financial services.
 This is especially true as fintech and digital banks have grown.
 The digital payment ecosystem regulates both fintech and digital banks differently, and each plays a distinct role.
-This article goes into excellent detail about EMDs and PIS, including what they do, how to register for them, and how they affect the financial services business.

 E-Money Distributor (EMD)